Skip to main content

 Specialty trade contractors — Contractors holding single-trade endorsements across categories including electrical, plumbing, HVAC, roofing, concrete, painting, flooring, and related disciplines.

-Scope limitations: This directory does not cover federal contractors operating exclusively on federally managed land, tribal construction projects subject to tribal jurisdiction rather than CCB authority, or contractors licensed solely in Washington, Idaho, California, or Nevada without active Oregon CCB registration.
+Scope limitations: This provider network does not cover federal contractors operating exclusively on federally managed land, tribal construction projects subject to tribal jurisdiction rather than CCB authority, or contractors licensed solely in Washington, Idaho, California, or Nevada without active Oregon CCB registration.
 Work crossing state lines into adjacent states requires independent licensing assessment for each jurisdiction — Oregon CCB registration carries no reciprocal recognition in any neighboring state.
-Listings and regulatory references on this site do not apply to unlicensed handyman work below the CCB's statutory threshold, which under ORS 701.010 exempts certain minor repair work under defined dollar limits.
+Providers and regulatory references on this site do not apply to unlicensed handyman work below the CCB's statutory threshold, which under ORS 701.010 exempts certain minor repair work under defined dollar limits.